maxime-filippini/pipedreams/posts/2025/06-27-building-a-document-factory.md

 end
 ```

 That's all there is to it!
-Call `Layouts.Grid.render/1` and `Phoenix.HTML.Safe.to_iodata/0` with the right data map, and you will obtain an HTML string with the relevant data, tables and charts inserted!
+Call `Layouts.Grid.render/1` and `Phoenix.HTML.Safe.to_iodata/1` with the right data map, and you will obtain an HTML string with the relevant data, tables and charts inserted!

-But how can we handle requests for a large number of documents?
-Because ChromicPDF depends on the availability of Chrome resources for converting these documents, we will need to be quite careful to make sure our system doesn't get overloaded.
-This is why we are going to structure our application as a simple **data pipeline**!
+**But how can we handle requests efficiently for a large number of documents?** Because ChromicPDF depends on the availability of Chrome resources for converting these documents, we will need to be quite careful to make sure our system doesn't get overloaded.
+This is why we are going to structure our application as a **data pipeline**!

 ## Building our data pipeline

 ### User inputs

 As previously mentioned our application's entry point will be a **file watcher**.
 Whenever a file that matches a certain format is created or moved into a specific folder of our choosing, it will be picked up and processed.
 We can imagine that this folder will either be populated by users directly (in the case of a local application), or by automated scripts (which may themselves be data pipelines!).

-The overall process can be illustrated as such, with our watcher sitting in front of our pipeline.
+The overall process can be illustrated as such, with our watcher sitting in front of the rest of our pipeline.

 <center>